 Step #9 – Transfer Seedlings

-When your seedlings have 2-3 leaves, carefully transfer them to their own container.
+When your seedlings finally have 2-3 leaves and a root system, carefully transfer these drought tolerant plants to their own container.
 Later plant the seedlings in the garden.